rcsolis/mern_stack/README.md

 - Mark project as done
 - Mark task as done

-In the backend use [Nodemon] and [Dotenv]
+In the backend use [Nodemon] for development and [Dotenv] for load environment settings.

-## Tech
+## Technologies

-App divided in two, the backend REST API and the REACT frontend app.
+App divided in two main modules, the backend and the frontend app.

+The backend it's a [Nodejs] + [Expresss] + [Mongo] application that use several plugins/libraries like Nodemon, Dotenv, Mongoose, Cors, Helmet, Morgan, Winston.

+The frontend it's a [React] + [RTK] (Redux toolkit) application, this use several libraries/plugins like React icons, React Bootstrap, React router dom and React thunk.

-> Note: I'm use [Typescript] for both.
+> Note: I'm using [Typescript] for both.

 | Plugin | Description |
 | ------ | ------ |